hostmobility/host-insight-client/README.md

 In addition, the following data is sent:

 - heartbeat containing a status code (at some regular interval)
+- current state containing sofware version and md5sum hashes of config and DBC file, if any (once after start)

 All requests include the client ID in the header.